stuporglue/leaflet-spiders/README.md

 leaflet-spiders
 ===============

-Demo of different ways to extend Leaflet, using silly moving spiders
+This is a demo of different ways to extend Leaflet, using silly moving spiders

+For the code, see the [gh-pages branch](https://github.com/stuporglue/leaflet-spiders/tree/gh-pages).

+For a demo, see the [leaflet-spiders GitHub Page](http://stuporglue.github.io/leaflet-spiders/).

 For information about leaflet plugin development see [http://leafletjs.com/2013/06/28/leaflet-plugin-authoring-guide.html](Leaflet Plugin Authoring Guide).